 Configure your sales process in Sell by setting up your sales pipeline.

-The sales pipeline is available from the Deals tab, and can be configured in Settings > Customize > Pipelines.
+The sales pipeline is available from the Deals page, and can be configured in Settings > Customize > Sales Pipelines.

 Manage your sales process in pipeline stages that define your typical deal milestones.
 These stages help to organize and categorize your opportunities based on the progress you've made with each opportunity, and also have a direct impact on sales forecasting.